BorjaRequena/step/README.md

 other associated technical drawbacks, as for example the presence of noise in their acquisition.
 Furthermore, we often encounter changes in the motion properties through time, which adds on to the complexity.
-Typically, these changes are associated with to physical changes of the tracked particles (from animals in the wild to proteins in a cell) but also to their interaction with other components in their environments.
+Typically, these changes are associated to physical changes of the tracked particles (from animals in the wild to proteins in a cell) but also to their interaction with other components in their environments.